peteCodes4u/prework-study-guide-2/README.md

 - "easter egg content" is executed when the user clicks the 🤓 you've found an easter egg!🤓 button.
 By clicking this button the user will toggle to a tertiary HTML file that runs a DOS game, specifically DIGGER! (yay fun!)

 ## Credits
-Peter Smith (peteCodes4u) and UCF bootcamp / edEx
+- Peter Smith (peteCodes4u)
+- UCF bootcamp / edEx
-@caiiiycuk (js-dos)
+- @caiiiycuk (js-dos)
-Mohamed Naser (Thanks for the ideas on how to build my wacky concept)
+- Mohamed Naser (Thanks for the ideas on how to build my wacky concept)

 ## License
 This project is covered by the standard MIT licence.
 This project can be used for educational and discussion purposes.